Interstate 79 intertwines with Big Sandy Creek along west from Newton to Amma in Roane County, West Virginia. 06/24/12

 Interstate 79 constitutes a two-state freeway that links Charleston, West Virginia with Pittsburgh and Erie, Pennsylvania.
 The freeway winds northeast from the West Virginia capital city along a mountainous route to Clarksburg, Fairmont and Morgantown, home of the University of West Virginia.
-Heading into the Commonwealth of Pennsylvania, I-79 swings westward toward Waynesburg and Washington for a brief overlap with Interstate 70.
+Heading into the Commonwealth of Pennsylvania, I-79 curves westward toward Waynesburg and Washington for a brief overlap with Interstate 70.

 North from there, I-79 bends back to the east through Canonsburg, Bridgeville, Carnegie and other west Pittsburgh suburbs.
 The freeway bypasses the Steel City to the Ohio River at Corapolis and the Pennsylvania Turnpike at Cranberry Township.
 Beyond there from Harmony north toward Lake Erie, Interstate 79 travels a rural route to meet I-80 outside Mercer and I-90 at Mc Kean Township.
-The freeway transitions into Bayfront Parkway to the west of Downtown Erie at the northern terminus.
+The freeway transitions into Bayfront Parkway to the west of Downtown Erie at the north end.

 Interstate 79 largely follows U.S. 19 from Sutton, West Virginia north to Erie, Pennsylvania.
 The westward leg between Sutton and Charleston partially lines U.S. 119 from Clendenin to I-77 at Charleston.
 U.S. 119 also intermingles with the I-79 corridor through Morgantown.

 Approved by AASHO on November 12, 1958, the northernmost segment of Interstate 79 between I-90 and the city of Erie was designated as Interstate 179.1 This changed by 1968, if not sooner.
-The only instance in the current Interstate system where a 2-digit route ends as a 3-digit branch of itself is in Dallas, Texas, where the north end of Interstate 45 transitions into unsigned IH 345.
+The only instance in the Interstate system where a 2-digit route ends as a branch route is in Dallas, Texas, where the north end of Interstate 45 transitions into unsigned IH 345.

 Construction of Interstate 79 in Pennsylvania commenced in 1961 and finished in 1979.2